Privacy Policy

 Accessing and correcting your personal information

-Generally, you have the right to access the personal information we have about you.
-The Foundation will handle requests for access to personal information in accordance with the Privacy Act and the HRIP Act.
-To request access to your personal information, please contact our Privacy Officer using the contact details at the end of this privacy policy.
+You generally have the right to access the personal information we hold about you.
+The Foundation will manage requests for access to personal information in accordance with the Privacy Act and the Health Records Information Privacy Act (HRIP Act).
+To request access to your personal information, please contact our Privacy Officer using the contact details provided at the end of this privacy policy.

 Making a complaint